 Ideal candidates are people with a physical disability and/or progressive disease who regularly participate in athletic activities, are able to travel to Durango, are new to disabled skiing or snowboarding, and will help “spread the word” about ASA’s program within their communities and support organizations.

-We will begin accepting applications for the New Dimensions program in September.
-This year’s application deadline is December 15, 2016.
+We are now accepting applications for the New Dimensions program for the 2017-18 winter season!
+This year’s application deadline is December 15, 2017.

 - Click HERE to complete the New Dimensions scholarship application online